Tamworth, New South Wales: Tamworth Power Station Museum

-Tamworth was the first town in Australia to light its streets by municipally generated electritown in 1888.
-A larger power station was established in 1923 at a site in Marius Street, East Tamworth due to the high demand of electritown and the main building was demolished in 1982.
+Tamworth was the first town in Australia to light its streets by municipally generated electricity in 1888.
+A larger power station was established in 1923 at a site in Marius Street, East Tamworth due to the high demand of electricity and the main building was demolished in 1982.
 The Tamworth Power Station Museum's purpose is to tell the story of the town's role in the development of electric street lighting, from the early days of oil lamps in 1876 and gas lamps in 1882, through to the installation of the first electric lights in November 1888.
 The museum has one of Australia's largest collections of early 20th century electrical appliances.

 Powerhouse Motorcycle Museum

 The Powerhouse Motorcycle Museum holds more than 50 motorcycles spanning from the 1950s to the 1980s.
 The museum specialises in Ducati, Triumph, Honda, Velocette and Laverda.
 The museum holds an example of the limited edition MV Agusta F4 Serie Oro.